King Solomon's Mines (1937 film): Production

 Gaumont-British announced the film in 1935 and Paul Robeson was signed in 1936.
 Filming began in Shepherd's Bush, London in November 1936, and the unit then travelled to Africa for a further eight weeks of work.
 It was one of the series of films made by Gaumont set in the British Empire.

 Charles Bennett is credited as one of the writers, but he claimed that he "didn't really" contribute to the screenplay.
 He said that he was opposed to the idea of a woman going along on the trip ("it was a damn silly idea") and took himself off the project.

 Reception

+Frank S. Nugent of the The New York Times described the film as "a reliable thriller, guaranteed to delight the youngsters and reasonably certain of holding the attention of the rest of us" and he noted the "added charm of some authentic African scenery."
+In summing up, he wrote, "Call it an exciting make-believe, which doesn't have to be taken seriously to be enjoyed."

+Variety also gave the film a positive review and described it as "a slab of genuine adventure decked in finely done, realistic African settings … and led off by grand acting from Cedric Hardwicke and Paul Robeson, whose rich voice is not neglected."
+Discussing the other performances, Variety wrote, "Roland Young puts in his lively vein of comedy to excellent effect.
+John Loder and Anna Lee are less effective on the romantic side."

-Writing for Night and Day in 1937, Graham Greene gave the film a neutral review, summarizing it as "a 'seeable' picture."
-Greene praised the acting of Hardwicke and Young as well as the clever dovetailing of scenes from Geoffrey Barkas' documentary, but he disliked the performances by Loder and Robeson and yearned for Lucoque's 1919 black-and-white version, which he felt was more faithful to Haggard's original 1885 book.
+Graham Greene gave the film a neutral review in Night and Day, summarizing it as "a 'seeable' picture."
+He praised the acting of Hardwicke and Young as well as the clever dovetailing of scenes filmed by Geoffrey Barkas.
+Greene disliked the performances by Loder and Robeson, and yearned for the first film adaptation, a 1919 silent film—now lost—directed by Horace Lisle Lucoque, which he felt was more faithful to Henry Rider Haggard's original 1885 book.

+Modern Screen’s Leo Townsend found little to recommend the film other than the voice of Paul Robeson.
+He commented, "The rest of the cast is not at its best - for which the poor scenario is entirely to blame."